JAlcocerT/JAlcocerT/content/blog/dev-web-code-JAVASCRIPT.md

 5. **Static hosting**: Host your static astro site on a web server or a static hosting platform.
 This can be done using services like GitHub Pages, Netlify, or Vercel, which allow you to deploy static websites easily.

 By following these steps, you can create a fully static astro site with Plotly graphs, where the Python code for generating the graphs is executed in the browser using Skulpt.

 Users can interact with the site without the need for a backend server, making it lightweight and easy to deploy.

 {{< /details >}}

+Yes, "Skulpt" relates to client-side rendering in the context of running Python code.

+**Skulpt is a client-side Python implementation** that executes Python code directly in the web browser using JavaScript.

+This means the Python code is interpreted and rendered on the client side (in the user's browser) rather than on a server.

+Client-side rendering (CSR) refers to the process where the rendering of web content or code execution happens in the browser instead of on the server.

+Skulpt fits this model because it interprets and executes Python code entirely on the client side without requiring server interaction for running the code.

+So in this context:

+- Skulpt uses client-side rendering to run Python in the browser.
+- CSR means client-side rendering, which is a web development technique where the browser handles content rendering.

+Therefore, your mention of CSR as client-side rendering is correct, and Skulpt is an example of a tool that uses client-side rendering for Python code execution in browsers.

+This distinguishes it from server-side rendering, where code executes on a server and sends pre-rendered content to the client.